SuperTapood/Cudheart/roadmap.md

 - [ ] get rid of util.cuh
 - [ ] assert instead of print in the tests
 - [ ] remove using
+- [ ] add magic methods to remove the need to cast object types and replace the existing redundent methods
 - [ ] even more type templates for functions
 - [ ] remove fromVectorArray
 - [ ] add cuda to logic funcs